Asymptotic fluctuations of representations of the unitary groups

-for any $x\in\mathfrak{u}(n)$, hence
+for any $x\in\uu(n)$, hence

-On the other hand, if $X^{(i)}\in \mathcal{L}^{\infty-}(\Omega^{(i)}) \otimes \M_n(\C)$, $i\in\{1,2\}$ are random matrices, the sum of their independent copies can be realized on the product probability space $\Omega^{(1)}\times \Omega^{(2)}$ as
+On the other hand, if $\naiveMatrix^{(i)}\in \M_n(\C) \otimes \mathcal{L}^{\infty-}(\Omega^{(i)})$, $i\in\{1,2\}$ are random matrices, the sum of their independent copies can be realized on the product probability space $\Omega^{(1)}\times \Omega^{(2)}$ as

-Each of the expressions \eqref{eq:aaaa} and \eqref{eq:aaaa2} is a sum of two (non-commutative) random vectors in $\mathfrak{u}(n)\gwia$ which have tensor independent coordinates.
-If follows immediately that also $\varepsilon_n \rho_n$ and $\widetilde{X}^{(3)}$ converge in the microscopic sense of higher order free probability theory and that the limits are equal.
+Each of the expressions \eqref{eq:aaaa} and \eqref{eq:aaaa2} is a sum of two (non-commutative) random vectors in $\M_n(\C)$ which have tensor independent coordinates; each of these summand converges in the microscopic sense of higher order free probability and the limits of the first (respectively, second) summands are equal.
+By additivity of cumulants, it follows immediately that also $\varepsilon_n \naturalMatrix(\rho^{(3)}_n)$ and $\widetilde{\naiveMatrix}^{(3)}$ converge in the microscopic sense of higher order free probability theory and that the limits are equal.

-We apply Theorem \ref{theo:main_theorem-RELOADED} again and show that $\varepsilon_n \rho_n$, $X^{(3)}$ and $\widetilde{X}^{(3)}$ converge in the macroscopic sense of higher order free probability theory and that their limits are equal.
+We apply Theorem \ref{theo:main_theorem-RELOADED} again and show that $\varepsilon_n \naturalMatrix(\rho^{(3)}_n)$, $\naiveMatrix^{(3)}$ and $\widetilde{\naiveMatrix}^{(3)}$ converge in the macroscopic sense of higher order free probability theory and that their limits are equal.